Alhayah/Password-Revealer/README.md

-Copy the code and paste it into the search bar of the website and you can see any password behind asterisks.
-Highlight the password asterisks before submitting the javascript in the search bar.
-Also make sure you put JavaScript: before the code in the search bar.
+1.)
+Copy the code from revealer.js
+2.)
+Go to the website where you'd like to reveal a password for 3.)
+Highlight the asterisks
+4.)
+Paste the code in the search bar
+5.)
+Type 'javascript:' in front of the code
+6.)
+Click enter
+7.)
+Click 'Ok' and the password will be shown